 - Shrimp feed

-Overall, if you throw the food into the ground for 5000 years and it decays, then it's okay for the larvae to eat.
-If it's in the ground for 1 million year but still doesn't break down (e.g. plastic), then it's a no-no. Hope this brief post was helpful.
+Overall, the key to choosing what the larvae eat is if you throw the food into the ground for 5000 years and it decays, then it's okay for the larvae to eat.
+If it's in the ground for 1 million year but still doesn't break down, then it's a no-no. Hope this brief post has given you some ideas for feeding your larvae.
 Good luck getting your black soldier fly colony started.